-- 1.1 This Energy Statement has been prepared to support a planning application for the redevelopment of the site at Status Park, Nobel Drive, UB3 5EY. - 1.2 The report assesses the predicted energy performance and carbon dioxide emissions of the proposed development in the context of local and London-wide policy requirements and best practice methods. - 1.3 The methodology used to demonstrate the effects of the proposed energy efficiency measures is the 4-stage Energy Hierarchy expounded by the London Plan, Policy SI 2. - 1.4 Emissions reductions are shown for the proposed scheme at each of these stages and the strategy underpinning them is detailed in the relevant sections of the report. - 1.5 The overarching position within these policies is that major developments should achieve net zero carbon through the following three stages. - 1.5.1 Residential development should achieve 10% and non-residential development achieve 15% reduction in regulated emissions through energy efficiency measures. - 1.5.2 On site regulated emissions should be reduced by at least 35% - 1.5.3 There is a benchmark target of reducing emissions by at least 50%. - 1.5.4 The remaining emissions should be offset in accordance with the Borough's established carbon offset fund.
+- 1.1 This Energy Statement has been prepared to support a planning application for the proposed extension of the site at 25-49 Victoria Road, Ruislip Manor. - 1.2 The report assesses the predicted energy performance and carbon dioxide emissions of the proposed development in the context of local and London-wide policy requirements and best practice methods. - 1.3 The methodology used to demonstrate the effects of the proposed energy efficiency measures is the 4-stage Energy Hierarchy expounded by the London Plan, Policy SI 2. - 1.4 Emissions reductions are shown for the proposed scheme at each of these stages and the strategy underpinning them is detailed in the relevant sections of the report. - 1.5 The overarching position within these policies is that major developments should achieve net zero carbon through the following three stages. - 1.5.1 Residential developments should achieve a 10% reduction in regulated emissions through energy efficiency measures. - 1.5.2 On site regulated emissions should be reduced by at least 35% - 1.5.3 There is a benchmark target of reducing emissions by at least 50%. - 1.5.4 The remaining emissions should be offset in accordance with the Borough's established carbon offset fund.

-2.0 Project Summary
+Project Summary

-- 2.1 The proposal site is a parcel of land lying between Bath Road and Nobel Drive, north of Heathrow Airport. - 2.2 The proposal is to redevelop the car park to provide a six-storey building comprising of 67 no. residential units together with associated landscaping and car parking, along with the reconfiguration of car parks at Nobel Drive and provision of additional landscaping. - 2.3 All proposed units have been included in the energy calculations to allow for the best understanding of climate impact of the building.
+- 2.1 The proposal site occupies 25-49 Victoria Road, Ruislip Manor, and is a series of part 2 and part 3-storey buildings, primarily used for retail purposes at ground level with residential uses above. - 2.2 The proposal is for roof extensions at 2nd and 3rd floor level over parts of the existing terrace, along with internal reconfiguration and rear deck access, creating 9 additional residential units. - 2.3 All proposed units have been included in the energy calculations to allow for the best understanding of climate impact of the building.